 In the years that followed my first visit to Berlin, the city’s coffee scene has changed a lot, starting with the opening of Bonanza Coffee and The Barn roastery and shop.
 Several other specialty coffee shops have followed, and so my personal list grew longer.
 I knew coffee was going to take me back to Berlin.

-When I decided to attend The Hive, I booked my flight from London two days before the start of the conference, to have enough time for a coffee tour.
+When I decided to attend The Hive Conference, I booked my flight from London two days before the start of the conference, to have enough time for a coffee tour.
 One of my first stops was Silo Coffee in Friedrichshain.

 Silo opened less than two years ago just off Boxhagener Platz, in the heart of a trendy neighbourhood and close to the metro station of Warschauer Straße.